nithssh/Praetorian/README.md

 It was made to be used by communities like college gaming discord servers / esports teams, etc. but can obviously can be used for other purposes.

 ## Invite
-Invite link *with* admin permission [here](https://discord.com/api/oauth2/authorize?client_id=835201049701646336&permissions=8&scope=bot), is recommended for the best experience.
+Invite link *with* admin permission [here](https://discord.com/api/oauth2/authorize?client_id=835201049701646336&permissions=8&scope=bot) is recommended for the best experience.

-Admin permissions can be removed after the setup command is called as only that requires it.
+Admin permission is required for the setup, and configure autoverifyall commands only.

 ## Commands
 `verify`, `code`, `help`, `setup`, `configure`